roman-milk/roman-milk.github.io/pet-mommyslut.md

  "Yes, I mean, no," I stammered, in the conflicting emotion of continuing to resist or just giving in to my carnal desires.

  He kept the banana in my pussy as he walked around the other end of my desk and undid his pants.
 "Is teacher hungry?" he asked, releasing his firm cock.
-Report_Story #2